Bloemendaal

-Bloemendaal ([ˈblumə(n)ˌdaːl]) is a municipality and a town in the Netherlands, in the province of North Holland.
+Bloemendaal ([ˈblumə(n)ˌdaːl]) is a municipality and town in the Western Netherlands, in the province of North Holland.
 Bloemendaal is, together with Wassenaar, the wealthiest place in the Netherlands.
+It is located just west of Haarlem, on the North Sea.

 In October 2015, after persistent problems with the local governance in Bloemendaal, the King's Commissioner of North Holland, Johan Remkes, threatened to disband the municipality if the problems were not resolved within a year.
-Bernt Schneiders, the mayor of Haarlem, was appointed as acting mayor of Bloemendaal.
+Bernt Schneiders, the mayor of Haarlem, was appointed acting mayor of Bloemendaal.

 Population centres

 The municipality of Bloemendaal consists of the following cities, towns, villages and/or districts:

 Local government

-The municipal government of Bloemendaal consists of 19 seats, which as of 2018 are divided as follows:
+The municipal council of Bloemendaal consists of 19 seats, which after 2022 were divided as follows: